-- For the rowssel limit, you can create a threshold using the SQLROWSRETURNED condition to indicate what action should be taken when the limit of number of data rows returned to the application is exceeded. - For the rowsread limit, you can create a threshold using the SQLROWSREAD or SQLROWSREADINSC condition to indicate what action should be taken when the limit of number of data rows read during query evaluation is exceeded. - For the cpu limit, you can create a threshold using the CPUTIME or CPUTIMEINSC condition to indicate what action should be taken when the limit for the amount of combined user and system CPU time consumed by an activity is exceeded. - For the idle limit, you can create a threshold using the CONNECTIONIDLETIME condition to indicate what action should be taken when the maximum connection idle time is exceeded. - If you are using connection pooling, DB2 WLM has the client attributes available for proper identification and management of queries.
+- For the rowssel limit, you can create a threshold using the SQLROWSRETURNED condition to indicate what action should be taken when the limit of number of data rows returned to the application is exceeded. - For the rowsread limit, you can create a threshold using the SQLROWSREAD or SQLROWSREADINSC condition to indicate what action should be taken when the limit of number of data rows read during query evaluation is exceeded. - For the cpu limit, you can create a threshold using the CPUTIME or CPUTIMEINSC condition to indicate what action should be taken when the limit for the amount of combined user and system CPU time consumed by an activity is exceeded. - For the idle limit, you can create a threshold using the CONNECTIONIDLETIME condition to indicate what action should be taken when the maximum connection idle time is exceeded. - For the uowtime limit, you can create a threshold using the UOWTOTALTIME condition to indicate the length of time a unit of work is allowed to run. - If you are using connection pooling, DB2 WLM has the client attributes available for proper identification and management of queries.
 The application at the middle tier could either call the sqleseti API or WLM_SET_CLIENT_INFO procedure to set one of the client attributes before it issues the SQL. - If your data server runs on the AIX operating system, consider using AIX WLM for a more granular control of processor resource. - 6.
 Monitor options to ensure that you are meeting your goals.